 Nar Phu Trek Permit

 As Nar Phu is a protected area, the government requires different permits to support to preserve of the area, limit the number of tourists and control the borders with Tibet.
 These permits are required exclusively for Annapurna conservation areas.
-For the months of September to November, the rate per person is USD 90 for one week and if you are visiting between the months of December to August, the cost is USD 75 for one weekt.
-If you want an extended trip you might require a special permit for two weeks.
+For the months of September to November, the rate per person is USD 100 for one week and if you are visiting between the months of December to August, the cost is USD 75 for one week per person.
+Beyond one week; it costs USD 15 / 10 per day per person.
 In addition; you need ACAP (Annapurna conservation area permit).
-The cost is NPR 2260 (USD 23).
-And if you are combining this trek with Annapurna Circuit, you will need TIMS Card that costs USD 20.
+The cost is NPR 3000 (USD 30).
+And if you are combining this trek with Annapurna Circuit, you will need TIMS Card that costs NPR 2000.

 As the altitude increases, everything becomes more expensive due to the effort and cost of transporting goods there.
 It is the same for all high elevation treks to the mountains in Nepal.
 Here is a list of things you might want to indulge in during the trek and their prices.